 Radios will be made available to all staff, and staff can collect radios from the pool found in reception.
-All senior members of staff are expected to carry a radio on them at all times.
+All senior members of staff are expected to always carry a radio on them.

 Hi Vis jackets are available for all staff undertaking supervision duties.